-The birth place of surfing, Hawaii remains as one of the most desired destinations for surfers worldwide.
+The birthplace of surfing, Hawaii remains as one of the most desired destinations for surfers worldwide.
 With the professional WSL surf tour stopping by every December for the Pipe Masters, it’s a great time to visit, to see all the action up close and personal.

 Pipeline, on the North Shore, breaks so close to the water’s edge, you can almost stand on the beach and high five the surfer up and riding!
-This break is certainly not for the faint hearted, with many surfers losing their lives in the large, bone crushing waves and sharp coral reef.
+This break is certainly not for the faint-hearted, with many surfers losing their lives in the large, bone-crushing waves and sharp coral reef.

 This is a wave that breaks so hard on the reef, that the ground will shake beneath spectator’s feet.
 Don’t forget to pack your gun.

-The irony is, some surfers will never feel accomplished in their sport, until they’ve taken on Pipeline.
+The irony is, some surfers will never feel accomplished in their sport until they’ve taken on Pipeline.
 Hell, even pro surfer Bede Durbidge wiped out, fractured his pelvis, feared never to walk again and still returned to compete at the almighty Pipeline!

 If you’re not quite up for the challenge of Pipe, the entire island of Oahu is littered with many other options.
-A lesser known surfing location is the lush island of Kauai which will simply take your breath away.
+A lesser-known surfing location is the lush island of Kauai which will simply take your breath away.
 If you’re chasing gentle, beginner waves, then be sure to head to the island of Maui.

 Hawaii has a rich and diverse culture, where locals are proud of their Polynesian roots.
 Expect no shortage of shakas, pineapples, waterfalls, towering volcanos, hula dancers and Aloha spirit.

-Rather than hearing others tell tales of riding incredible waves from around the world, become the story teller yourself, and live your own version of the endless summer!
+Rather than hearing others tell tales of riding incredible waves from around the world, become the storyteller yourself, and live your own version of the endless summer!
 You’ll find yourself on a unique experience, rich in culture, exhilarating adventure and close encounters with nature.

 There’s no doubt about it, you’re going to be left begging for more, after surfing the top breaks around the world.
-You might agree, a traveling surfer has one of the most blessed lives on the planet!
+You might agree, a travelling surfer has one of the most blessed lives on the planet!